 Mode-0 waves (the barotropic mode) adjust rapidly, with the Kelvin wave speed being of order 200 m s-1 and the Rossby radius of order 2000 km.
-Consequently, Mode-0 Kelvin waves transfer forcing change information globally in just a few days [43].
-For higher wave modes the adjustment time scale can be much longer.
+Consequently, Mode-0 Kelvin waves transfer forcing change information globally in just a few days (Lorbacher et al. 2012).
+For higher wave modes, the adjustment time scale can be much longer.
 The Mode-1 (first baroclinic) equatorial Kelvin wave speed is typically 2.5 m s-1.
-Furthermore, the corresponding Mode-1 Rossby wave speed drops below 10 cm s-1 poleward of about 20°, with theoretical speeds below 1 cm s-1 poleward of about 60° [9].
-The ocean, of course, does not have a flat bottom.
-Away from the continental slopes, even the relatively weakly
+Furthermore, the corresponding Mode-1 Rossby-wave speed drops below 10 cm s-1 poleward of about 20°,

-Fig. 1 Illustration of subinertial wave speeds in a flat-bottomed ocean, showing the fastest (long wavelength) mode-1 waves, and assuming a spatially uniform typical Kelvin wave speed of 2.5 ms-1.
+Fig. 1 Illustration of subinertial wave speeds in a flat-bottomed ocean, showing the fastest (long wavelength) mode-1 waves, and assuming a spatially uniform typical Kelvin wave speed of 2.5 m s-1.
 Arrows show the distance covered per day by Kelvin waves, with every tenth day highlighted.
 Colours show the westward distance covered by Rossby waves from the eastern boundary in ten days (pale blue), one month (dark blue), one year (red) and ten years (light red).
 For each, the boundary of the ocean is taken as the 500 m isobath (shallower regions are grey).
-In a more realistic ocean with variable stratification and bathymetry, the Rossby wave speeds would be reduced, and the boundary wave speeds increased, at high latitudes.

-sloping seafloor has an influence on the structure of Rossby waves, strongly reducing the amplitude of the Mode-1 Rossby wave at the seafloor and slightly altering its dispersion relation, but otherwise the general results from flat-bottom theory remain valuable [41].
+In a more realistic ocean with variable stratification and bathymetry, the Rossby-wave speeds would be reduced, and the boundary wave speeds increased, at high latitudes with theoretical speeds below 1 cm s-1 poleward of about 60° (Chelton and Schlax 1996).
+The ocean, of course, does not have a flat bottom.
+Away from the continental slopes, even the relatively weakly sloping seafloor has an influence on the structure of Rossby waves, strongly reducing the amplitude of the Mode-1 Rossby wave at the seafloor and slightly altering its dispersion relation, but otherwise the general results from flat-bottom theory remain valuable (LaCasce 2017).